Dkid713/agent-forged-ai/ATHENA_CORE_INTEGRATION_REPORT.md

 - Should Gen1/Gen2 outputs feed transformed text into Gen3 for more realistic savings math?
 - Adding automated tests for the new route (flag on/off) would help guard the integration.

----

-You can now give this whole task list to Codex.